NNPDF/nnpdf/doc/sphinx/source/vp/cuts.md

   each dataset across the namespaces are *similar*, specifically that the ratio between the absolute difference in the predictions and the total experimental uncertainty is smaller than a given value, `cut_similarity_threshold` that must be provided.
-Note that for this to work with different cfactors across the namespaces, one must provide a different `dataset_inputs` list for each.
+Note that for this to work with different C-factors across the namespaces, one must provide a different `dataset_inputs` list for each.

-  This mechanism can be sidetracked selectively for specific datasets.
+  This mechanism can be ignored selectively for specific datasets.
 To do that, add their names to a list called `do_not_require_similarity_for`.
-The datasets in the list do not need to appear in the `cuts_intersection_spec` name space and will be filtered according to the internal cuts unconditionally.
+The datasets in the list do not need to appear in the `cuts_intersection_spec` namespace and will be filtered according to the internal cuts unconditionally.

 The following example demonstrates the first three options: